KJHJason/Cultured-Downloader/README.md

 * **Allow multiple URLs input**
 * **3 Download Options**
-    * Downloading a Fantia image url such as "https://fantia.jp/posts/1234567/post_content_photo/1234567"
+    * Downloading a Fantia image url such as "https://fantia.jp/posts/1234567/post_content_photo/1234567" (with a simple auto detection system to detect the numbers of images to download based on the url if the user opted for it)
     * Downloading all the images in a Fantia post based on a URL such as "https://fantia.jp/posts/1234567"
     * Downloading all the images in a Fanbox post based on a URL such as "https://www.fanbox.cc/@creator/posts/1234567"